Continuing Education Activity

 - Review the complications of radiofrequency ablation.

-- Explain a structured, interprofessional team approach to provide effective care to and appropriate surveillance of patients undergoing radiofrequency ablation.
+- Explain a structured, interprofessional team approach to provide effective care and appropriate surveillance of patients undergoing radiofrequency ablation.

 Since the 1950s, electrical currents have been used to create predictable thermal lesions; however, the use of radiofrequency for intractable pain did not appear in the literature until the 1970s.
-The basic premise involves the passage of radiofrequency currents through an electrode that is placed nearby a nociceptive pathway to interrupt the pain impulses.
+The basic premise involves the passage of radiofrequency currents through an electrode placed near a nociceptive pathway to interrupt the pain impulses.
 The thermal energy creates a predictable area of tissue destruction that is targeted to contain the nerves responsible for transmitting and/or modulating pain sensation.
-Today, there are variations of thermal ablative procedures, stemming from the discussed basic premise.
+Today, there are variations of thermal ablative procedures stemming from the discussed basic premise.
 These include pulsed radiofrequency ablation (PRF), water-cooled radiofrequency ablation (WCRF), and cryoneurolysis (CN).

 Anatomy and Physiology

 Thermal energy is typically applied near or on the peripheral nerve origins along the levels of the spinal cord and is most often performed for chronic back and neck pain syndromes.
 It has been used for facet joint pain treatment, targeting the medial branch of the primary dorsal ramus.
 Additionally, it has been applied for discogenic back pain, targeting the ramus communicans.
 Further targets include the dorsal root ganglia for radicular back pain and lateral branch neve for sacroiliac disease.
 Less frequently, the literature demonstrates success in facial pain syndromes, thoracic pain, and anterior/posterior pelvic pain syndromes as well.